ranaivomahaleo/roohypy/README.rst

     print(assets)

-The above code returns the following results:
+The above code returns the following results
+(the hdf5 dataset is available at :code:`roohypy/examples/gtsimulations/results/N200_p0.2_001_s20_i100`):

 ::